fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ## 1 Overview

-In BEXIS2, data is stored and managed as part of a **dataset**.
+In BEXIS2, data is stored and managed as part of a **Dataset**.
 You can think of a Dataset as a container for the (primary) data on the one hand, and the metadata on the other.

 ![image](https://user-images.githubusercontent.com/68608907/232004312-0192043f-03be-4b11-b8bf-01e935f9f40b.png)